jellyfin/jellyfin.org/docs/general/quick-start/windows.md

 ## Reverse Proxy

+A reverse proxy is a server that sits in front of other services and forwards client requests to those services according to predefined rules.
+They are usually used to help increase security, performance and reliability.
+Some popular options are [Apache](https://httpd.apache.org), [Caddy](https://caddyserver.com), [Haproxy](https://www.haproxy.com), [Nginx](https://www.nginx.com) and [Traefik](https://traefik.io).
+We are using Caddy in this guide for its simplicity.
+Info on other reverse proxy solutions can be found at [Running Jellyfin Behind a Reverse Proxy](/docs/general/networking/#running-jellyfin-behind-a-reverse-proxy).

 ### Router Settings

 1. Press `Win + R`, enter `control` and click `OK` to open Control Panel